LionKimbro/lions_internet_office/README.md

 When you first use the repository, think up a simple name (all lower case, no spaces, no punctuation, basically: [a-z]+) and add a folder for yourself beneath `/time/2021/usr/` -- that will be your own folder.

 You can do anything that you like with your own folder, but I hope that you will place images beneath `img/`, and articles (or anything else intended to be represented with a web page) under `entries/`.

+Feel free also to edit the `discussions/yyyy-mm-dd.md` files, to take down notes for discussion on a particular day.

 My intention is that the paths to images and entries are considered "hard" rather than "soft" -- that we treat them as permanent unchanging immutable addresses.
 Of course, they are not, and I think we should think that maybe in the future we might relocate them.
 But for the time being at least, please consider them "hard" rather than "soft."